PITB, Punjab Cooperative Housing Society Sign Agreement To Roll Out PayZen - UrduPoint

 PITB, Punjab Cooperative Housing Society Sign Agreement To Roll Out PayZen

-LAHORE, (UrduPoint / Pakistan Point News - 10th Dec, 2024) The Punjab Information Technology board (PITB) and the Punjab Cooperative Housing Society (PCHS) have signed an agreement to implement PITB’s PayZen initiative at the PCHS.
+The Punjab Information Technology Board (PITB) and the Punjab Cooperative Housing Society (PCHS) have signed an agreement to implement PITB’s PayZen initiative at the PCHS

 The agreement was signed by PITB Joint Director Syed Ijlal Hussain and PCHS Treasurer Mahar Muhammad Ishaq.
 The signing ceremony was witnessed by PITB Senior Program Manager (SPM) Irfan Tahir, while Joint Director (JD) Mudassir Paracha and Program Officer Omer Akhtar were also present on the occasion.